'Stoppress' pages for 2025

 Good news is the members of the Steering group, John Stevens, as Database Manager and assistant Fund Manager, myself as Website coordinator and Fund Manager,.
 Steering Group members, Eilard in the Netherlands, Simon, Nick and Graham in the UK are willing to stand again!
 With them the MG designs, the GH and the Waterwitch and Eventide are well represented.

 What we are short of is a Senior owner or builder to step up to represent the Y.M.
 Senior and join the Steering Group..
+Or a WildDuck or 3Tonner owner maybe?
+Would be good to have other designs represented...
 Any volunteers??

 No more enrolments this week, but a couple of enquiries and a member wishing to sell a Hillyard 2 and a half tonner.
 I will be adding that to the 'For Sale' pages shortly.